 If you feel like soaking grains or other traditional foods preparation techniques are a bit foreign to you, do consider taking the GNOWFGLINS eCourse, where you’ll learn through video, audio, recipes, and textual information how to get comfortable with 14 different techniques.
-The unique “Pay What You Can” philosophy makes it easy to try out a week’s lesson and decide if you want to go further.
 There’s also a sourdough eCourse that I’m teaching a few lessons in!

 If you missed the last Monday Mission, click here.

 Disclaimer: I am an affiliate of the eCourse and will receive a commission if you sign up through this site.
 I would sing Wardeh’s praises anyway, but I sure appreciate her sharing the love and your support for KS by purchasing here.
 Thanks!Powered by Sidelines